pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/😃 Talkers/😃⚙️ Talker cmds/...messages 📨/SEND 📬 msg.md

     ```yaml
     - SEND:
+        Header:
             To: any-domain.dom
             Subject: Any@Role
+        Body:
             A: 1
             B: 2
     ```

     This results in the following [Message 📨](<../../../../30 🧩 Data/Messages 📨/📨 Message.md>) being sent.